 If you’re someone who consistently sleeps late, try to develop the habit of sleeping at an early time (read my tips on how to go to sleep early here).
 Or try to get some sleep during the day.
 If you’re a mom, catch up on sleep when your kids are napping or having quiet time.
 If that’s not possible, try to sleep early or in between feedings in the evening.

 Have a bottle of water at your nightstand and drink some water as soon as you wake up.
 This will kicstart your metabolism, and make you feel a lot more awake.

 Eat a healthy breakfast

-Eat foods that give you energy in stead of wear you down.
+Eat foods that give you energy instead of wear you down.
 Especially during breakfast.
 Let’s keep this point a bit broader.
 Eat healthy throughout the day!
 You need to give your body the nourishment it needs in order for it to be healthy and full of energy.
-By the way, forget the effect of healthy eating on your body (actually, don’t), the results you will get on your brain are maybe even much greater.
+By the way, forget the effect of healthy eating on your body (actually, don’t), the results you will get in your brain are maybe even much greater.
 Your body and mind need the right fuel to perform the best they can; you can’t expect otherwise.